jwendell/cetsic/README.md

 Suggestion: If you are using many variables, put them in a file, in the form `VARIABLE=value`, one per line, and pass this file to `docker run --env-file=<your-file>`.

+### Customization

+You can customize which tests you will run by tweaking the variable `MAVEN_ARGS`.
+Examples:
+- To run a single test: `MAVEN_ARGS=-Dtest=Eap70BasicTest -DfailIfNoTests=false`
+- To run all EAP 7 tests: `MAVEN_ARGS=-pl eap/eap70`

+There's much more.
+Check out the [Surefire documentation](http://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html) to see what you can put into that variable in order to customize the tests execution.